a-palomino/pong/README.md

 <br>
-Puedes probar el juego aquí: https://a-palomino.github.io/pong/
+You can try the game here: https://a-palomino.github.io/pong/